Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-**Wightlink offers: Kids go free during school holidays + afternoon return from £15.60**
+**Wightlink offer: Kids go free during 2025 school holidays**

 Obviously, I would recommend visiting the Isle of Wight for several days or weeks (Ed: or months?) but you can still get a good feel for the Island if you're a day tripper.
 If so, a ticket to Ryde from Portsmouth may be the answer.
 I've got a feeling you will want to get back so you can rent a cottage on the Isle of Wight.